mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 * Audio buffer
     * An audio buffer holds a fixed size amount of sampled audio data.
      The audio buffer size determines the time allowed for the computer to process the audio data.
-Thus, it also determines Latency.
+Thus, it also determines latency.
 * Latency
     * In the audio world, “latency” is another word for “delay”[^10].
      The latency (time) of an audio system refers to the time difference from the moment a signal is fed into the system, to the moment it appears at the output[^11].
-For example, audio latency is when there’s a noticeable delay between the sound being played and the moment it reaches the speakers[^10].
+For example, audio latency is when there is a noticeable delay between the sound being played and the moment it reaches the speakers[^10].
 Depending on the application, such a delay can have various effects.
 Usually, the aim is to achieve the lowest possible latency[^11].